MaleficCompose/MaleficTheming/README.md

 ## ⌨️ Usage

-1. Get the artifact from the [central repo](https://central.sonatype.com/artifact/xyz.malefic/malefictheming)
+1. Get the artifact from the [central repo](https://central.sonatype.com/artifact/xyz.malefic.compose/theming)
-2. Set up the MaleficTheme from `xyz.malefic.theme.MaleficTheme` with either direct color inputs or a json file with all the necessities
+2. Set up the MaleficTheme from `xyz.malefic.compose.theming.MaleficTheme` with either direct color inputs or a json file with all the necessities
 3. Read [the documentation]() for more details

 ## 🏗 Project Status